Aatish87/Salesforce-and-Graph.js/README.md

 - Contributing

 Introduction
-This will help you creating and using Chart.js library in Salesforce to create graphs.
+This will help you creating and using Chart.js library in Salesforce to create bar chart.

 ## Files
 List and briefly describe the files you've uploaded: